 No, you cannot.
 A digital signature certificate can have only one email address.
-Can I use digital signature certificate in e-tendering systems?
-Digital signature certificates in e-tendering systems are allowed, but based on the service provider.
+Can I use the digital signature certificate in e-tendering systems?
+Digital signature certificates in e-tendering systems are allowed but based on the service provider.

 Can digital signature certificates be used in wireless networks?